Aidenseo3180/T/README.md

   * sub process - communicate blocks other threadings from running.
 So the progress bar cannot be ran at the same time.
 * Byte Error
   * stdout cannot be shown in the download progress textbox due to the byte error
+* Done Error
+  * The "Done" window pops up if the video fails to load
+  * Happens due to the user's fault, so double check the input

 IF
 -----